- 1 Definition

 Tips (keywords) for investigation, referral to specialist and journal writing in rheumatoid arthritis - Arthritis

-Most people have the effect of methotrexate, which is often perceived as the "gold standard" in the treatment.
-In case of ongoing disease activity, treatment should start immediately after the diagnosis is given, at the latest within 3 months.
-Nevertheless, many will still have active disease that causes pain and reduces the physical function in the long run.
-By adding a "biological" drug, most often a TNF inhibitor (such as Remicade, Enbrel, Humira), approximately 70% of patients have better treatment effect.
-Survival after 5 years with RA is now equal to the rest of the population.
-Smoking exacerbates the prognosis more by arthritis than expected.
+The vast majority have the effect of Methotrexate, which is often perceived as the "gold standard" in treatment.
+In case of ongoing disease activity, treatment should start as soon as the diagnosis is given, at the latest within 3 months.
+Nevertheless, many will still have active disease that causes pain and reduces physical function in the long run.
+By adding a "biological" drug, usually a TNF inhibitor (for example Remicade, Enbrel, Humira) or a JAK inhibitor, achieves approx. 70% better treatment effect.
+Survival after 5 years with RA is now similar to the rest of the population.
+Smoking worsens the prognosis more in arthritis than expected.

 Follow-up by a specialist for rheumatoid arthritis - Arthritis

-Regular follow-up of a specialist in rheumatic diseases is internationally recommended for active inflammation, progressive disease or when treatment is given with immunosuppressive drugs (DMARDs or biological drugs).
+Regular follow-up by a specialist in rheumatic diseases is internationally recommended for disease activity, progressive disease course or when treatment is given with disease-suppressing drugs (DMARDs, JAK inhibitors or biological drugs).